Kim Kardashian Reveals the Best and Worst Part About Being Her

 Vivien Killilea/Getty Images for Create & Cultivate

 What's it like being Kim Kardashian?
-At the Create & Cultivate conference in Los Angeles on Saturday, the reality star talked about her life and got candid about the good, the bad and apparently, the ugly.
+At the Create & Cultivate conference in Los Angeles on Saturday, the reality star got candid about the good, the bad and apparently, the ugly.

 When asked what is the best part of being her, the 37-year-old said, "The free s--t. free trips. free planes.
 Free everything."